Emergency room (ER) in Manchester, New Hampshire

 - List of allergies

-- Contact information for your primary care provider (if you have one)
+- Contact information for your primary care doctor (if you have one)

 - Any questions you and your family may have

-After your visit, the CMC emergency department will notify your primary care provider to ensure follow-up care instructions are communicated.
+After your visit, we will notify your primary care doctor to ensure follow-up care instructions are communicated.

 Do you need urgent or emergency care?

-If you are having difficulty breathing, shortness of breath, a life or limb injury, or signs of stroke or heart attack—always call 911, don't drive yourself to the emergency department.
+If you are having difficulty breathing, shortness of breath, a life-threatening injury, an injury that could result in the loss of a limb, signs of stroke or signs of heart attack — always call 911.
+Don’t drive yourself to the emergency room.

-Unless a person is unconscious or has been transferred by way of ambulance or helicopter, they need to sign a consent form authorizing appropriate medical treatment.
+Unless you're unconscious or have been transferred to the emergency room by ambulance or helicopter, you need to sign a consent form authorizing appropriate medical treatment.
 For those under age 18, a parent or legal guardian is required to complete and sign this paperwork.

 Creating a record of your visit begins with the registration process.
-You'll need to provide personal health information, family medical history and medical insurance information.
-To make this process quick and easy, please remember to bring a list of your current medications and dosages, the name of your primary care provider, your insurance card and a list of allergies you have.
-After your visit, the emergency department at Catholic Medical Center will notify your primary care provider for follow-up care.
+You will need to provide personal health information, family medical history and medical insurance information.
+To make this process quick and easy, please remember to bring a list of your current medications and dosages, the name of your primary care doctor, your insurance card and a list of allergies.
+After your visit, the emergency department at Catholic Medical Center will notify your primary care doctor for follow-up care.

 If you provide complete insurance information at the time of registration, we will bill your insurance provider.
 Most insurance providers have a co-pay for emergency care, which will be listed on your insurance card.
 You are responsible for the balance due after the insurance provider’s payment is made.
 If you do not have insurance, a credit account representative will help you set up a fair and reasonable payment schedule.